-The scientific objectives of this new team, named MIMESIS are related, but not limited to, several scientific challenges of the IHU.
+The scientific objectives of creation of MIMESIS team are related, but not limited to, several scientific challenges of the IHU.
 Over the past 4 years we have developed new approaches supporting advanced simulations in the context of simulation for training.
 The best example of our success in this area was certainly the work done in collaboration with the HelpMeSee foundation, leading to the creation of our start-up InSimo.
 We now propose to focus our research on the use of real-time simulation for per-operative guidance.
 The underlying objectives include patient-specific biophysical modeling, dedicated numerical techniques for real-time computation, dynamic topological representations, data assimilation and image-driven simulation.
 This last topic is a transverse research theme and raises several open problems, ranging from non-rigid registration to augmented reality.

 To pursue these directions we have started to assemble a team with a multidisciplinary background, and have established close collaborations with academic and clinical partners.
 One of these key partners is obviously the IHU in Strasbourg but we will also collaborate with members of ICube, Inria Nancy, Inria Lille, Ecole Central de Lille, University of Luxembourg, Karlsruhe Institute of Technology, and the research team TIMC from Grenoble.
 We will also pursue the development of the SOFA framework through the SOFA-OR project, and the creation of a consortium as a mean to consolidate our research results and facilitate transfers.